 Research from the University of Pittsburgh has also suggested that high consumption of the fatty acids can improve memory in young adults.

 Because omega-3 cannot be made in large quantities by the human body, the main way to increase levels is to consume foods that are rich in it.
-Advice on fish and omega-3 fatty acids from the American Heart Association recommends at least two servings (3.5 ounces for each) of oily fish every week.

 Many other foods also contain high levels of omega-3, including:

 One of the authors of the study into skin and oral cancers, Dr. Zacharoula Nikolakopoulou from the London School of Medicine and Dentistry, says higher omega-3 intake may be particularly worthwhile for some people:

 “It may be that those at an increased risk of such cancers – or their recurrence – could benefit from increased omega-3 fatty acids.

 Moreover, as the skin and oral cancers are often easily accessible, there is the potential to deliver targeted doses locally via aerosols or gels.
 However, further research is needed to define the appropriate therapeutic doses.”